Mary Mitchell O'Connor

-Mary Mitchell O'Connor (born 10 June 1959) is a former Irish Fine Gael politician who served as a Minister of State from 2017 to 2020 and Minister for Jobs, Enterprise and Innovation from 2016 to 2017.
-She served as a Teachta Dála (TD) for the Dún Laoghaire constituency from 2011 and 2020.
+Mary Mitchell O'Connor (born 10 June 1959) is an Irish former Fine Gael politician who served as a Minister of State from 2017 to 2020 and Minister for Jobs, Enterprise and Innovation from 2016 to 2017.
+She served as a Teachta Dála (TD) for the Dún Laoghaire constituency from 2011 to 2020.

 Early and personal life

 Born Mary O'Connor in Milltown, County Galway.
 She graduated from Carysfort College and NUI, Maynooth, and worked as a teacher.
 She was appointed principal of Scoil Cholmcille, Skryne, County Meath.
 In 1999, she became school principal at The Harold School, Glasthule, a position she held until her election to the Dáil.

 She lives in Cabinteely, Dublin.
 She is divorced and has two sons from her marriage.

 Dún Laoghaire–Rathdown County Council: 2004–2011

 In 2004, as a Progressive Democrats candidate, she was elected to Dún Laoghaire–Rathdown County Council.
 As a councillor, she campaigned against the reintroduction of university fees, against the budget-related increase in pupil-teacher ratios.
 In 2006, when the Maritime Museum closed, she called on the council to financially support it.

 In December 2007, she resigned from the Progressive Democrats and joined Fine Gael.
 Welcoming her to the party, Enda Kenny said that it was "the first move by a Progressive Democrats public representative to join an alternative party since the general election".
 Mitchell O'Connor said that she "made a decision on how best to represent the people that elected me".
-In 2008–09, she was Chairperson of Dún Laoghaire Area Committee for Transport, Economic Development and Planning.
+In 2008–2009, she was Chairperson of Dún Laoghaire Area Committee for Transport, Economic Development and Planning.

 In June 2009, she was re-elected to Dún Laoghaire-Rathdown County Council.
 She was the Chairperson of Dún Laoghaire Area Committee for Environment, Housing, Culture, Community Development and Amenities.

 In August 2010, she called for a reform of Dáil Éireann, so that women can work efficiently there.
 She campaigned for the eviction of men who are perpetrators of domestic violence.